Totes5706/Plutus-Pioneer-Program-Cohort-3/Guide/plutus-starter.md

-# How to build your own Plutus Project on Cardano
+# How to use Plutus-Start to build your own Plutus Project on Cardano

 Contributed By: [Joe Totes](https://github.com/Totes5706)